magnolia-cms/react-demos/README.md

 Should work on Magnolia 5.6.5 and above.
 Tested most recently on Magnolia 6.1.

-Install the Magnolia CLI globally with `npm install @magnolia/cli -g`.
+* Install the Magnolia CLI globally with `npm install @magnolia/cli -g`.
 This installs the (handy-dandy) `mgnl` command.

-Get a Magnolia server by running `mgnl jumpstart` in the root of this repository.
+* Get a Magnolia server by running `mgnl jumpstart` in the root of this repository.
 Choose option 3, `magnolia-community-demo-webapp`, or another option which includes the `demo` content.
 (It gives you some demo content, 'tours', a `site` and `theme` configuration for resizing images, and a good CORS configuration.)

-Start the Magnolia server with `mgnl start`.
+* Start the Magnolia server with `mgnl start`.

+* Log into Magnolia - http://http://localhost:8080 (Author instance)

-In the Assets app, use the `Import` action to import the `_dev/demos/` `dam.react-demo-components.xml` file.
+* In the Assets app, use the `Import` action to import the `_dev/demos/` `dam.react-demo-components.xml` file.
 (You can import it into existing folders, or add a folder.)

-In the 'Admin central' Pages app, use the `Import` action to import `_dev/demos/` `website.demo-react.xml` file.
+* In the 'AdminCentral' Pages app, use the `Import` action to import `_dev/demos/` `website.demo-react.xml` file.

 # Demo - Magnolia Components and Page